Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 Not all of your dataset-level documentation will be created in the documentation phase and we will talk about the timing as we review each document.

 ### Readme

+*When to create: At any time they are useful*

 A README is a plain text document that contains information about your files.
 These stem from the field of computer science but are now prevalent in the research world.
 These documents are a way to convey pertinent information to collaborators in a simple, no frills manner.
 READMEs can be used in many different ways but I will cover three ways they are often used in data management.